+We love us some ribs.
+There’s something about the messy hands and messy faces that make eating ribs feel like a whole experience.
+As long as you have some wet napkins handy, you’re good to go.
 I know you’re thinking that these ribs will burn your tongue, but really they’re pretty tame.
-Even the non-spice lovers would love these if you could talk them into getting past the huge slices of jalapeno lingering on each bite.
+Even non-spice lovers will love these if you’re able to talk them into getting past the huge slices of jalapeno lingering on each bite.
 If you can’t talk them into it… well darn.
 I guess that means more ribs for you.

-Start with a great rub.
-Yes, you can make your own!
-I use THIS RECIPE for my homemade sweet rub.
-It adds the perfect amount of sweetness to marry the heat on these ribs.
-I think the real secret to these ribs is the flavor infused braising liquid that they are wrapped in during the second step of the cooking process.
+Another secret to the amazing flavor in these ribs is the flavor-infused braising liquid during the second step of the cooking process.
 After the ribs take on as much smoke as they can handle, they get a bath in a medley of apple juice and jalapenos that make the ribs super tender and dripping with unbelievable sweet and spicy flavor.
-Finally these beauties get a slather of Homemade Apple Jalapeno BBQ Sauce and a little more time on the grill to set.

 - 1/4 cup yellow mustard